-As described in the other Sections, in P86 a fast readout mode will be offered in visitor mode only.
-This choice is explained by the fact that no calibration database currently exists for this special readout mode.
-And it is not possible to dela in service mode with two different readout modes at the same time due to the time used by the calibrations to be taken.
-Moreover, it is possible that the pipeline does not fully support the reduction of data taken with this fast readout mode.
-The quality control of the data obtained with this fast readout mode will be fully operational.
+As described in the other Sections, since P86 a fast readout mode is offered, and since P97 a slow readout mode is offered, both in visitor mode only.
+This choice is explained by the fact that no calibration database currently exists for these special readout modes.
+And it is not possible to deal in service mode with different readout modes at the same time due to the time used by the calibrations to be taken.
+Moreover, it is possible that the pipeline does not fully support the reduction of data taken with these special readout mode.
+The quality control of the data obtained with these slow and fast readout modes will be fully operational.